Android-for-Python/Android-for-Python-Users/README.md

 `Exception: The version of Kivy installed on this system is too old.
 (You have 2.1.0, but the application requires 2.2.0)`

-This message comes from KivyMD.
+This message comes from KivyMD, and is seen on all platforms.

  - Either use KivyMD==1.0.2